 Having a high boarding pass could result in you getting stuck in a middle seat or even with no overhead storage for your carry-on.
-But having an A1-A15 boarding could mean snagging emergency exit row seats with extra leg room.
+But having an A1-A15 low boarding position could mean snagging emergency exit row seats with extra leg room.

 I should mention that if you check-in right at the 24 hour mark, you should be able to get a window or aisle seat and find overhead bin space.
 So if you just want a window or aisle seat, you don’t need to purchase Business Select to secure that.

 If you’re really worried about not getting a good seat then consider signing up for Southwest EarlyBird, which will automatically check you in before your flight and increase your odds of getting an A boarding pass.
 EarlyBird is not always worth it for everyone but you can read more about it here.

 This will get you through the expedited check-in and security lines.
 This is also a benefit given to A-List and A-List Preferred Members.
 You can read more about it and find airports with these express lanes here.

 I’ve seen some long lines to check in/check bags for Southwest before so having this perk can be pretty valuable especially if you’re traveling on business and in a time crunch.